EY Tax webcast

 He also leads the state and local transactions practice of Ernst & Young LLP.
 He serves both private equity and strategic investors in a variety of industries to address state and local transactional tax issues involving business combinations, reorganizations, restructurings and divestitures.
 He has addressed state and local tax considerations in all 50 states and on well over 800 different transactions.

 Steve received a B.S.F.S. degree from Georgetown University’s School of Foreign Service, a J.D. from Seton Hall University’s School of Law and an LL.M.
 (Taxation) from New York University’s School of Law.
 He is a member of the ABA, the New York Bar Association, the District of Columbia Bar, and the New Jersey Bar.

-State and Local Tax Knowledge Leader, Ernst & Young LLP, Washington, D.C.
+Indirect, State and Local Tax, Ernst & Young LLP, New York, NY

 Director of Indirect and State and Local Tax, Ernst & Young LLP, New York, NY

 Jeffrey Saviano is the global Ernst & Young organization’s Americas Director of Indirect, State and Local Tax.
 Jeff leads the indirect, state and local tax practices in the Americas, which includes North, South and Central America and Israel.
 Based in New York City and Boston, Jeff is a principal of Ernst & Young LLP.

 Jeff directs a practice that helps companies manage their state and local taxes in the United States and their non-income-based taxes in Canada and South and Central America.
 He also advises clients on state tax policy matters affecting corporate taxpayers.